 Includes commentary on a range of practice areas, with strengths being tax, employment, and family law.
 Navigate CCH commentary by browsing the A-Z Practice Areas (topics) on the left or search using the search bar (or Advanced Search) to search by topic or keyword.
 Narrow your results using the filters on the left hand side after an initial search.

-Analytical materials include commentary, journals, bulletins, books, etc. After you have entered your search terms, you can refine results to view commentary only:
+Secondary materials include commentary, journals, bulletins, books, etc. After you have entered your search terms, you can refine results to view commentary only:

 You can also browse publications by title or topic using the menus on the homepage